Learn of the different types of investment strategies including sector, style, value and cost averaging that can help to maximize portfolio returns.

 It is difficult to choose stocks for individual investors.
-Style strategy involves choosing from broad categories of securities.
-For example, investing managers can choose to invest in the emerging markets, international markets, mutual funds, bonds, stock, etc. They seek the best asset allocation to maximize returns.
-This type of investing looks at underlying characteristics that are common to some types of investments.
-This strategy makes things so much easier than if you had to choose from thousands of investment options available.
+Style strategy involves choosing from broad categories of securities based on your risk tolerance.
+For example, investing managers can choose to invest in the emerging markets, international markets, mutual funds, bonds, growth stocks, etc. They seek the best asset allocation to maximize returns.
+They also mix long term and short investments to coincide with liquidity needs.
+This type of growth investing looks at underlying characteristics that are common to some types of investments.
+This investing strategy makes things so much easier than if you had to choose from thousands of investment options available.

 In this investment strategy type, an investor seeks short term guaranteed investment contracts and short term fixed income securities that insurance companies issue.
+Asset classes also matters here as well as exchange traded funds.
 He does this whether he buys stocks or alternative investments.
 The long term options can be risky asset management.
-This is very attractive to investors who want to be protected from price volatility and those who want high short-term income.
+This is very attractive to investors who want to be protected their large or small business from price volatility and those who want high short-term income.

 This is a strategy whereby the investor can adjust the amount of money invested at different times.
+Your financial advisor will guide you in this regard.
 For example, if you invest $300 every month, you can invest $350 this month and then invest $250 the following month.
 The total value at the end of two months will be $600.
 This is the same amount that you would have if you invested $300 for two months.